Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 # Accessibility

 In addition to the elements I've already discussed in previous sections of this README, I did the following to ensure accesibility across the board:
-* My original design ([see mockups](####Mock-ups)) had far more dark on dark toned elements, which I love the look of, but after having checked the site and colour themes using the Web Disability Simulator, I realised my colour choices were problematic for a subsection of potential users.
+* My original design had far more dark on dark toned elements, which I love the look of, but after having checked the site and colour themes using the Web Disability Simulator, I realised my colour choices were problematic for a subsection of potential users.
 So I chose to use more of the light grey and yellow tones for text elements.

 * After running my site through web.dev I found that I need to add aria-labels to a multitude of elements to ensure good accessibility.